For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What products can you test with Boots Volunteer Panel?

-There's a range of products you can test with Boots Voltuneer Panel, including skincare, cosmetics, sun care and toiletries from brands sold at Boots.
+There's a range of products you can test with Boots Volunteer Panel, including skincare, cosmetics, sun care and toiletries from brands sold at Boots.
 The items could be from a range of brands, including big ones like No7, Soap & Glory, Botanics and Champneys.

 How likely are you to receive products with Boots Volunteer Panel?